Stockholm Budget Travel Guide

 Another option would be to buy food in the supermarket, especially if the place, where you stay has a kitchen.
 Food in the supermarkets is somewhat more expensive than in other European countries, but you can still find some bargains.
-Peanuts are cheap (my favorite food when I travel), chocolate, bananas, bread and some other basic products are not expensive either.
-I really recommend trying local pastry.
+Peanuts are cheap (my favorite food when I travel), chocolate, bananas, bread, and some other basic products are not expensive either.
+I really recommend trying a local pastry.
 It is delicious!

 Places to stay in Stockholm on a budget

-As any European city, Stockholm has a wide range of hostels.
+Like any European city, Stockholm has a wide range of hostels.
 The prices start at 18-20 euros per night.
 You just need to take into account that some places take additional charge for bedsheets and towels.
 Another feature of Stockholm hostels is that they have almost everything automatic.
 You might not even see any employee of the hostel during your stay.
 As when you book a hostel, you get a code on your email address that you use to enter the building and later to enter your room and open your locker.

 It was my Ultimate Stockholm Budget Travel Guide.
 To find out more about Stockholm, Norway, Valencia or some other cities, visit my blog RomanRoams.com!
 Have a great day!